 If you have symptoms like frequent nausea and vomiting, acid reflux, or difficulty swallowing, you might need an upper endoscopy.
-Long Island Gastroenterology Specialists has offices in North Wantagh, South Wantagh, and Garden City, New York, where their board-certified physicians use upper endoscopy to diagnose and, in some cases, treat your symptoms.
+Long Island Gastroenterology Specialists has offices in North Wantagh, and South Wantagh, New York, where their board-certified physicians use upper endoscopy to diagnose and, in some cases, treat your symptoms.
 Call your nearest Long Island Gastroenterology Specialists office today to find out more or book an appointment online.

 An upper endoscopy is an investigative procedure that helps determine what’s causing certain gastrointestinal problems.